 The glass floor is 42 meters above the Thames… and Argo walked on it without a blink!
 In fact, on the glass floor located in the West Walkaway, he was much more interested in investigating the reflection in the mirror on the ceiling above rather than looking down.
 He even stood up on his rear legs to try and sniff the fellow above, with much hilarity of all the visitors around us.

 A dog visit to the Engine Rooms

-After the visit in of the Towers and Walkways, we descended and exited the South Tower.
-Following the plaques on the ground, we found our way to the Engine Rooms, on the South bank of the river (remember to keep your ticket for this purpose).
-There we saw and learnt about the old steam and water system that was used for opening the bridge.
+After the visit in of the Towers and Walkways, we descended and exited the South Tower, finding ourselves on the bridge.
+But the visit doesn’t end here.
+If you follow the plaques on the pavement, you will find your way to the Engine Rooms, on the South bank of the river (remember to keep your ticket for this purpose!).
+There you can see and learn about the old steam and water system that was used for opening the bridge.

 We enjoyed the exhibition, but especially the fact that we could bring Argo with us.
-In fact, it wouldn’t have been on our list if it didn’t have a dog-friendly policy.
+In fact, it may haven’t been on our list if it didn’t have a dog-friendly policy!
 The after-visit can also be extremely pleasant, with a stroll on the Thames Path!

 Tower Bridge Exhibition dog-friendly: info & tips

 Where: Tower Bridge, Tower Bridge Road, London, SE1 2UP

 Opening times: Daily 9.30am -5pm (last admission)